Free Engraving | Free Delivery | Dispatched within 24 hours

 ✗ Cons: Less durable than steel or brass, can wear faster

-Enamel and Glitter Tags
+Enamel and Glitter Pet Tags

 For pet owners who want to add style and personality, enamel and glitter tags offer fun designs while maintaining durability through quality engraving underneath.